Category Archives: Uncategorized

 Once I got her back to my apartment she went under the couch and for the next few days I only got glimpses of her cowering under furniture.
 It took a bit of coaxing and bribing but we eventually became friends.

 After she’d been with me for a month or so, I had to leave town for a week.
 Not knowing anyone, I just left her alone with a big bowl of food and a clean litter box.
 She was fine when I got back and for many years that’s how I took care of her.
-We did our own things and occasionally checked in with each other.
-Still, it was nice to have someone to talk to and do yoga with.
+If you own an airbnb that’s pet-friendly, then you know how these babies shed a lot.
+I really wanted to hire cleaning services like the ones airbnbs hire almost everyday.
+But, I did hire vent cleaners because our duct was full of fur.

 I assumed all cats would want to go outside but not this one.
 After she’d live with me for a few months, I decided to let her out.
 Again, with lots of bribes, after a few weeks, she walked out my front door.
 She never went farther than a few feet and ran back inside at any sound.